The History Of Indonesian Food In Caribbean Cuisine

 Indonesian street food, sate skewers on a grill.

-When traders from the Middle East arrived in Indonesia, they introduced grilled chunks of meat served on a skewer, known as a kebab.
-Indonesians adapted this dish, calling it sate, by marinating meat or tempeh in a sweet soy sauce or peanut sauce, grilling it over charcoal, and serving it on a bed of rice.
-Portable, filling, and delicious, the sate skewer is an obvious street food, though you'll find it on the menu at most Indonesian restaurants in the Caribbean.
+Skewers are grilled chunks of meat served on sticks.
+Traders from the Middle East introduced them to Indonesia, and locals adapted the dish by marinating meat or tempeh in a sweet soy sauce or peanut sauce, grilling it over charcoal, serving it on a bed of rice and calling it satay.
+Portable, filling, and delicious, the satay skewer is famous Indonesian food you'll find it on the menu at most Indonesian restaurants in the Caribbean.

 Soto Betawi Traditional Indonesian Beef Soup.